 Core strength and stability is the key to any sport or activity.
-It’s the set of muscles that give you the nice firm platform to work off.
+It’s the set of muscles that give you a nice firm platform to work off.

 The same analogy can be used when kicking a goal in any of the footy codes, or swinging a golf club and especially in swimming.